TUNNELING-GROUP/aqua-duct/docs/source/index.rst

 ..
-Aqueduct documentation master file, created by sphinx-quickstart on Tue Mar 22 21:59:29 2016.
+Aqua-Duct documentation master file, created by sphinx-quickstart on Tue Mar 22 21:59:29 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Aqueduct's documentation!
+Welcome to Aqua-Duct's documentation!
 ====================================

 Contents: